akiradeveloper/akashic-storage-wiki/Getting-Started.md

 The easiest way to try out akashic-storage is to use [Vagrant](https://www.vagrantup.com) virtual machine.
 It will install everything you need from server daemon to admin-web and set up working akashic-storage service.
+You can see a Vagrantfile on the project top-level.

 **Requirements**